fridaystreet/nebula-sidebar-layout/README.md

 <link rel="import" href="/bower_components/nebula-sidebar-layout/nebula-sidebar-layout.html">
 ```

 Add and configure the element markup.
-The element utilizes offscreen positioning for the drawer when collapsed, so the the `body` and and other parent elements should be set to fill the browser screen.
+The element utilizes offscreen positioning for the drawer when collapsed, so the `body` and and other parent elements should be set to fill the browser screen.

 The following is a sample stylesheet for ensuring the body matches the viewport.